Advocating For Pathology Research Funding

 Animal Rights Extremism

-Other areas of interest to the ASIP Public Affairs Working Group include gene patent law; health information technology as it applies to the research enterprise; creating a physician-scientist track for Pathology Board certification; reduction in NIH's graduate education funding; open access and open government initiatives; HIPPA policy impact on research; and issues related to biorepository and biosecurity regulation.
+Other areas of interest to the ASIP Research and Science Policy Committee include translational research, gene patent law; health information technology as it applies to the research enterprise; creating a physician-scientist track for Pathology Board certification; reduction in NIH's graduate education funding; open access and open government initiatives; HIPPA policy impact on research; and issues related to biorepository and biosecurity regulation.

-To contribute your point of view on any issue, please contact the ASIP Public Affairs Working Group through Jennifer Dreyfus at email@example.com.
+To contribute your point of view on any issue, please contact the ASIP Research and Science Policy Committee through Jennifer Dreyfus at email@example.com.
 Thank you!